kissmetrics/km-support/_posts/2012-10-19-tracking-video.md

 First, you'll need to embed your YouTube video according to [their documented method via JS and SWF][youtube-embed].

-Once that's done, you can add this block below the embed code:
+Once that's done, you can add this block below the embed code. **Remember to change the `videoName` variable**:

     <script>
     // Get a reference to the player and listen for state changes